 The relative difficulty of a level needs to evolve over the course of the game as the player becomes more skilled, so the terms "difficult", "moderate", and "easy" are all relative.

-One of the ways that I slowly ramped up the difficulty throughout the game was not only to require the player to perform harder maneuvers, but to start stringing hard maneuvers together with less space for rest in between.
+One of the ways that I slowly ramped up the difficulty throughout The True Slime King was not only to require the player to perform harder maneuvers, but to start stringing hard maneuvers together with less space for rest in between.
 In other words, I would put fewer easy sections in between the moderate and difficult sections.
 By having movements with varying degrees of difficulty and turning them into strings of actions the player has to execute, you can produce a wide range of difficulties while still keeping things simple.
 If you make an individual action too difficult, it can become frustrating, but if you string together a bunch of actions of varying difficulty, then it becomes a surmountable challenge.

 3.2) Movement flow